 Remember – you have the right to feel safe, access medical support and communicate with friends and family.
 You have the right to leave the house*.

 *For reliable, up to date information about social distancing and other public health measures in response to COVID-19, visit the Department of Health and Human Services website.
 If someone is forcing you to go beyond these measures, it may be family violence.

-How safe steps can help you
+How Safe Steps can help you

-Whatever your situation, our helpline will support you to understand your family violence risks, explore safety options and make appropriate and timely referrals to services that exist to meet your specific and individual needs.
+Whatever your situation, our specialists will support you to understand your family violence risks, explore safety options and make appropriate and timely referrals to services that exist to meet your specific and individual needs.
 Additional supports are available for people with disabilities and people from non-English speaking backgrounds.

 - Phone: 1800 015 188 (24/7)

 - Web chat: Live web chat support Monday to Friday, 9am – 9pm

 As a part of our COVID-19 service response, you will be asked some additional questions about any recent travel or contact with confirmed cases.
 Your answers will ensure we provide you with a responsible and appropriate service to meet your individual needs.

 We can arrange to speak to you with the help of a telephone interpreter.
 All you need to do is call us and tell us:

 If someone you know is unable to speak English to give us this information, you can call for them to help arrange a follow-up telephone call.